gpoliko/jekyll-boilerplate/_pages/blog.md

 layout: blog
 title: Blogs
 permalink: /blog/
-excerpt: "Here are all your blogs."
+excerpt: "Here are all your blogs.
+Add some content to describe what you will be blogging about."
 header:
   overlay_image: /assets/images/hero_image.jpg
   overlay_filter: 0.7